-The Trust’s role in the partnership is to provide resources and investment for capacity building, community organizing and collaboration at a local level.
-The lion’s share of the work is done by communities themselves.
-Diverse teams of Coloradans identify the barriers to justice and good health in their own communities, and propose and implement solutions with funding from The Trust.
-By building their collective power, communities can best address the injustices that impact people disproportionately based on their race or ethnicity, their income or where they live.
+The Trust’s role in the partnership is to provide resources for capacity building, community organizing and collaboration at a local level.
+The majority of the work is done by communities themselves.
+Diverse teams of Coloradans first identify their own community's existing assets, as well as barriers to justice and good health, and then propose and implement solutions with funding and input from The Trust.
+By building their collective power, communities can best address injustices that impact people disproportionately based on their race or ethnicity, their income or where they live.

 A cornerstone of this work is that it centers the people most challenged by inequities, and believes in their power to organize themselves to advocate for change.
 When it comes time to create solutions, the people most affected by specific challenges should have a lead role in determining how to address them.
 For instance, if a community identifies a lack of affordable housing as a pressing issue, then those people who are most struggling to afford a place to live should have opportunities to articulate how the problem affects them, propose solutions and oversee their implementation.